top of page

 Size & measurements

 Measurements must be used to assess whether a gown will fit you or can be altered to fit you.
-The flat measurements of this vintage Vera Wang are as follows:
+A gown can usually be made 2-3 sizes smaller without compromising the design, but can rarely be made more than approximately 1/2-1” larger without making major modifications.
+The exterior measurements of this vintage Vera Wang are as follows:

 Bust - 35"